 Student Health Insurance.
 All F-1 or J-1 visa students must have health and accident insurance through ASU.
 The cost for insurance is automatically added to their registration bill.
 No privately acquired insurance is accepted in place of the ASU insurance.
 However, students who have health insurance through their government or sponsoring agency may qualify for an insurance waiver if that coverage has been preapproved by the university.
 No waivers may be granted after the first two weeks of classes.
-To find out if their sponsor is on the preapproved list, sponsored students and others who fall into this category are encouraged to contact the Student Health and Wellness Center at 480/ 965-2411 or visit the Student Health and Wellness Center Web site at www.asu.edu/health.
+To find out if their sponsor is on the preapproved list, sponsored students and others who fall into this category are encouraged to contact the Campus Health Service at 480/965-2411 or visit the Campus Health Service Web site at www.asu.edu/studentaffairs/health.